jnschrag/gndem.org/terms-and-conditions.md

 ## Contact Us

-If you have any questions or concerns about cookies when using the GNDEM website, please contact us via email.
+If you have any questions or concerns about cookies when using the GNDEM website, please contact us.